agn453/HI-TECH-Z80-C/README.md

 strtok()
-        char *strtok(char *s, char *tok, size_t toklen, char *brk) Copies charactersfrom s to tok until it encounters one of the characters in brk or until toklen-1 characters have been copied (whichever comes first).
+        char *strtok(char *s, char *tok, size_t toklen, char *brk) Copies characters from s to tok until it encounters one of the characters in brk or until toklen-1 characters have been copied (whichever comes first).
 It then adds a NUL character to the end of the string.
 This is a non-conforming POSIX function.